byxorna/resume/resume.md

 - Automated and simplified everything from patching, builds, deployments and decommissions
 - Built and configured physical and virtual systems with CFEngine and homemade provisioning tools at scale
 - Lead GPFS engineer; managed 150+ node clusters, tuned for application performance
+- Debugged and patched critical issues in upstream projects, built and deployed custom RPMs
 - Designed front and back-end of large internal websites using the best tech for the job
 - Designed and managed services providing REST interfaces to MySQL, Web infrastructure, and provisioning